Brand Partnerships Effectiveness Model

 Key Takeaways

-Whilst each brand partnership we analysed have different underlying elements that led to their success, there are clear shared commonalities between these six brand partnerships we can take away as learnings.
+Whilst each brand partnership we analysed has different underlying elements that led to their success, there are clear shared commonalities between these six brand partnerships we can take away as learnings.

 01